CraftingInC/FlurpsEngine/README.md

 This setup at this time is for Windows builds.
 But will add Linux builds later.

 Currently only proven to work on Windows 10.

+NOTE : Makefile has been included.

 GCC / MinGW x64 11.2
 https://nuwen.net/mingw.html